 Erin Frankel and Paula Heaphy have been friends since their college days at Syracuse University in New York.
-Erin currently lives in Madrid, Spain, with her husband and three daughters.
+Erin currently lives in Pittsburgh, Pennsylvania, with her husband and three daughters.
 She has an M.A. in English education and is passionate about teaching and writing.
 Paula lives in Brooklyn, New York, and is a print and pattern designer for Gap.
 Erin and Paula have stayed in touch over the years and across the miles, and brought their talents together to create the Weird series—Weird!, Dare!, and Tough!

 Q: What prompted you to write the Weird series?

 Erin: As a parent and a teacher, I am very much aware of the pain and struggles that children face when it comes to bullying—and I can empathize, given my own childhood experiences with bullying.
 I’ve always wanted to write for children and couldn’t think of a better way to get kids thinking and talking about bullying from an early age than a picture book.
 I wrote these stories to help children feel prepared to stand up for what is right and stay true to who they are.

 Paula: I was a really shy and awkward kid, so I was an easy target for the bullies in school.
 I often felt sick in the morning, in fear of how the day would unfold.
 Art was my escape.
 I would draw in my room for hours on end.
 I always had a calling to illustrate children’s books, but after years of working in the fashion industry, I had no clue where or how to begin.
 When Erin reached out to me with the Weird! manuscript, something resonated deep within me.
 Bringing these characters to life with Erin and her daughters was the most enriching experience of my life.